dcellison/phi/README.md

 # φ

-the name _phi_ embodies the soft nature of the language. _phi_ is also beauty in nature and mathematics. it is
+the name _phi_ embodies the soft nature of this language. _phi_ is also beauty in nature and mathematics. it is

 >the golden ratio, an irrational number with a value of approximately 1.618033988 which expresses the relationship that the sum of two quantities is to the larger quantity as the larger is to the smaller. - [wiktionary](https://en.wiktionary.org/wiki/%CF%86)